 Each 2hr class will include cross cultural comparisons of:

-This class will focus on Echinacea and will include a Tea Ritual and guided sound healing journey to meet the Spirit of Echinacea.
+This class will focus on Hawthorn and will include a Tea Ritual and guided sound healing journey to meet the Spirit of Echinacea.

 All class notes, recorded lectures and free booklet on Western and Ayurvedic terminology of actions and energetics are accessible through an online teaching platform for 30 days after class.